 - 1. Read and discuss this Course of Studies booklet with your parents, paying particular attention to the following: - CBA graduation requirements - New York State Regents diploma requirements - Course descriptions - Course placement criteria - 2.
 Attend the guidance presentation on course placement and scheduling. - 3.
 Review the "Course-Placement Form" during the counseling presentation.
 If you have any questions about course placements, please see your current teacher. - 4.
 Review your required course placements and take the "Course-Placement Form" home for parental approval. - 5.
 Return the approved and signed "Course-Placement Form" to the Counseling Office by the due date indicated. - 6.
-If you or your parents would like to request a change in placement, YOU MUST FIRST SPEAK WITH YOUR TEACHER.
-Once a teacher placement has been made final, all requests for course changes must be made in writing by the student, to the Assistant Principal for Academic Affairs.
-No changes will be made to your required course placements without teacher and administrative approval.
+If you or your parents have a question about placements, YOU MUST FIRST SPEAK WITH YOUR TEACHER.
+If after speaking with the teacher, you still have questions, or feel that a different placement should be considered, please contact the Assistant Principal for Academic Affairs by April 6, 2022.
+No changes will be made to course placements without teacher and administrative approval.